jessicaugowe/DataMining_Project/README.md

  **Contributing**

-Feel free to contribute by submitting pull requests or opening issues.
+We welcome contributions!
+Feel free to submit pull requests or open issues.
+Additionally, please review the limitations and considerations highlighted in the report.